Freelancing software that helps you get paid faster.

-Who wouldn’t want to be your own boss, set your own hours, and work where you wish?
+Who wouldn’t want to be his own boss, set his own hours, and sign contract templates for work with who he wishes?
 Freelancing sounds like a dream come true, and – for many – it is a huge improvement over long commutes and uninspired jobs with no hope of advancement.

 Before you start thinking that it’s a simple process, however, it’s important to know that most freelancers aren’t able to quit their day job for some time.
 Others choose to keep their 9-5 for stability or benefits, and never really transition over to freelancing.

 Can it be done?
 Of course.
 Here is what you need to do to be a thriving freelancer in today’s gig economy.

 1. Always be Working

 It can be hard to set boundaries when you work for yourself, and this advice may not seem healthy.
 But even if you’re very good about not doing project work on your birthday or keeping Sundays open for family, your mind will always be a little bit focused on work.
 That’s because daily life is excellent inspiration for the career you’re building.

 Whether you get an “a-ha” moment in the shower that solves that critical user error or you bump into someone on the train who introduces you to an amazing new client, the edges of your work life will blur, and you should welcome this.
 Understand that opportunities happen all the time – and not just when you’re seated at your desk with your projects in front of you.
 Embrace these moments.
 They can make you more competitive and successful.